Bolu Abant İzzet Baysal University

-Abant Izzet Baysal University (Bolu Abant İzzet Baysal Üniversitesi) is a public university in Bolu, Turkey.
-It was founded on 3 July 1992 by Izzet Baysal.
+Bolu Abant İzzet Baysal University (Bolu Abant İzzet Baysal Üniversitesi) is a public university in Bolu, Turkey.
+It was founded on 3 July 1992 by İzzet Baysal.
 It has campuses in the city center and three districts of Bolu (Gerede, Mengen, Mudurnu).
 The main campus of the university, namely the İzzet Baysal Campus, is located in Gölköy, which is 8 km from the city center.
 The university comprises 16 faculties, 1 institute, 1 school, 8 vocational schools, and 20 research centers.
 1.539 faculty members and 1.176 administrative staff.